slarkbot/slarkbot/README.md

 ### With Standard PostgreSQL Server
  - Run `./scripts/standup_db.sh` from root of project directory

+Use `./scripts/drop_db.sh` at any time to remove the database.
+This does not remove the docker volume.

 ## Testing
 Test cases uses default Python testing module `unittest` but uses `pytest` as the test runner
  - Write your unit tests